Avon Viaduct, Linlithgow: History

-The viaduct straddles the border between the West Lothian and Falkirk Council areas, so has two Historic Environment Scotland listings.
-The viaduct is a category A listed building.
+The viaduct is a Category A listed building, first listed in 1971, and a scheduled monument.
+Both statuses provide legal protection.
+It straddles the border between the West Lothian and Falkirk Council areas, so has two Historic Environment Scotland listings.

 There is another Avon Viaduct located 4 mi south-west of Linlithgow; this Category B listed structure was built c.
 1850 for the Monkland Railways and is now disused.
 To distinguish it from the older viaduct it is usually referred to by the alternative name of Westfield Viaduct.